With most everything in life, knowledge is power. This rings especially true when it comes to HIV/AIDS.

 The only way to know that you have the virus is to actually go to your doctor, health clinic or testing site and get screened for it.
 Knowing your status is incredibly important, especially for African-American women who continue to bear the brunt of the epidemic in this U.S.

 But not all is lost.
 Remember, HIV is 100 preventable.
+That, and thanks to increased prevention programs and treatment advancements infections among Black women have declined by 20 percent.

 1.)
 Even If You Don’t Think You’re At Risk For HIV, You Still Need To Get Tested